Last Updated on October 4, 2023 by Editorial Team

 Looking at the syllabus, professional commitments, and management of a big classroom, educators can’t be held responsible for using passive teaching.
 Unlike conventional teaching, active learning demands far greater spontaneity, flexible or longer periods, and pedagogical creativity.
 It is important for educators to be aware that planning lectures while including active learning strategies, comes with limited preparation and presentation of material.

 Just like experiential learning, active learning is very time-consuming.
 Passive learning is mostly opted for by teachers due to the pressure of completing the syllabus.
-And this time constraint is also one of the primary reasons why classrooms prefer passive teaching over active learning.
+This time constraint is also one of the primary reasons why classrooms prefer passive teaching over active learning.

 Are experiential learning and active learning interrelated?